pcl3dv/DuNeRF/README.md

 <h1> DuNeRF (ACMMM '24)

-<div style="font-size: 12px;"> 3D Reconstruction and New View Synthesis of Indoor Environments based on a Dual Neural Radiance Field </div>
+<span style="font-size: 12px;"> 3D Reconstruction and New View Synthesis of Indoor Environments based on a Dual Neural Radiance Field </span>

 </h1>